-In the following projects from the class Fabricated Drawings, students are tasked with designing a system rather than designing a composed drawing.
-The system that establishes behaviors does not require computation as is evident with Christopher Alexander’s methods.
-Yet, computation can greatly assist as facilitator to sample the information, filter it and translate the relationship in order to reveal the results of the combinations.
-The goal of the system is to generate thick drawings using 3d geometry and ideally fabricate those drawings.
-The system is designed based on behaviors established between sets of elements where the sets can have different characteristics based on the same type or completely different types of elements (i.e. line versus a volume).
-The computational system samples an input image, filters the information into sets of data that become the input to generate subsequent sets of geometric elements.
-Combination occurs at the level of the image in that two images are used in the sampling process, creating a dialog between the information input into the system.
-The type of geometry and its characteristic are determined by the focus of each exercise.
-The class is an introduction to visual programming, but also is an opportunity for students to learn how to use digital fabrication tools.
-Each of the exercises is paired with a piece of digital fabrication equipment – line with laser cutter, surface with CNC router, and volume with 3D printer.
-The class has been run for several years and is continually evolving, but generally has followed the progression in complexity from line to surface to volume.
+In the Fabricated Drawings course projects, students were tasked with designing a system rather than a composed drawing.
+A system that establishes behaviors does not require computation, according to Christopher Alexander’s methods.
+Yet computation can greatly assist as a facilitator for sampling and filtering information, categorizing it, and translating the relationship between these procedures to detect the results of the combinations.
+The goal of the system is to generate thick drawings using 3D geometry and to optimally fabricate these drawings.
+The system design is based on behaviors established between sets of elements that can have different characteristics based on the same type or completely different types of elements (i.e., line versus volume).
+The computational system samples an input image and filters the information into sets of data that become the input to generate subsequent sets of geometric elements.
+Combination occurs at the level of the image, whereby the two images used in the sampling process create a dialogue between the kinds of information entered into the system.
+The type of geometry and its characteristic were determined by the focus of each exercise.
+The class provides an introduction to visual programming and an opportunity for students to learn how to use digital fabrication tools.
+Each of the exercises was paired with a piece of digital fabrication equipment—a line with a laser cutter, a surface with a computer numerical control router, and volume with a 3D printer.
+The class has run for several years and is continually evolving, but it has generally followed a progression in complexity from line to surface to volumes.

-The first investigation in the series focuses on lines.
-More specifically, it explores generating sets of lines that are organized by the data extracted from the sampled images.
-In addition to the organization, the characteristic of each set of lines is defined by the data, which includes the amount of thickness, orientation, angle and material and/or color.
-Since the different groups stem from filtered data from the same image, there is an inherent relationship between those sets.
-The set of lines creates a field of related, but not necessarily repeated, elements that references Stan Allen’s theory of field conditions.
-The combinatory aspect is achieved by the groups of lines generated from the second sampled image that is overlaid on the lines from the first set, referencing Venturi’s ideas of superadjacency.
-While the collection of lines generated from both images intersect, they generally do not alter each other and thus remain independent in a state of aggregation.
-The important lesson from this exercise is that the accumulation of all the lines together creates the reading of collective form.
-(Figure 1)
+The first examination in the series focused on lines.
+More specifically, it explored generating sets of lines that are organized by the data extracted from the sampled images.
+In addition to the organization, the characteristic of each set of lines was defined by the data, which included the degree of thickness, orientation, angle, material, and/or color.
+Since the different groups arose from filtered data from the same image, there was an inherent relationship between the sets.
+The set of lines created a field of related, but not necessarily repeated, elements that references Allen’s theory of field conditions.
+The combinatory aspect was achieved by the groups of lines generated from the second sampled image that was overlaid on the lines from the first set, referencing Venturi’s ideas of superadjacency.
+While the collection of lines generated from both images intersected, they generally did not alter each other and thus remained independent, in a state of aggregation.
+The important lesson from this exercise is that the accumulation of all the lines together created the reading of the collective form.
+The figure below is an example of a resulting image from a collection of lines produced by a student in the Fabricated Drawings class (Fig. 1).